pypeit/PypeIt/doc/setup.rst

 will need to edit by hand.
 The two columns added, ``comb_id`` and ``bkg_id``, are added by default for most near-IR spectrographs.
-See :doc:`A-B_differencing` for the syntax used for the data in these columns and how PypeIt uses them.
+See :doc:`A-B_differencing` for the syntax used for the data in these columns and how PypeIt uses them; see also a worked example in the :ref:`gnirs_howto`.

 -m option